Remarks on modernity, mobility, nomadism and the arts

 8. It seems obvious, indeed, that our lives are dominated by our ideas and expectations, by our need for permanence and continuity, Our myths, aren’t they at least as real as the conditions of our ‘real’ existence?
 Plato’s Cave has a concrete substance to us, how else could we be in a position to deal with a fictional world obviously under the rules of relativity, immateriality and virtuality.

-12. The notion of the ‘center’ has its natural origin in the theo-geo-centric cosmologies since long done away with by natural sciences and even by theology.
+12. The notion of the ‘centre’ has its natural origin in the theo-geo-centric cosmologies since long done away with by natural sciences and even by theology.
 Yet, this ideal continues to resist its cancellation since it seems to correspond with an inveterate nostalgia of mankind.
-The myth identifies Center and Significance, Center and Value.
+The myth identifies Centre and Significance, Centre and Value.

-14. The philosopher Gilles Deleuze gave us a colorful illustration of what the Western code identifies as the “measure” – “human being, white, occidental, male, adult, reasonable, heterosexual, inhabitant of a city and speaking a standard language” – opposing this ‘central’ position to the peripheral one of “mosquitos, children, women, black people, peasants, homosexuals,etc.” 5.
-Beyond this irony, Jean Baudrillard states the end of obscenity, there being no ‘scene’ anymore allowing the “ob-scene” to exist 6.
+14. The philosopher Gilles Deleuze gave us a colorful illustration of what the Western code identifies as the “measure” – “human being, white, occidental, male, adult, reasonable, heterosexual, inhabitant of a city and speaking a standard language” – opposing this ‘central’ position to the peripheral one of “mosquitoes, children, women, black people, peasants, homosexuals,etc.“5.
+Beyond this irony, Jean Baudrillard states the end of obscenity, there being no ‘scene’ anymore allowing the “ob-scene” to exist6.
 There is indeed ample evidence of the final, if slow decline of that world of the Either – Or, of those opposites conditioning each other.

 15. Let me remind you of one of its more elaborate swan-songs.

-18. Aren’t we obliged, though, to become aware of the highly symbolic meaning contained in the systematic destructions of Berlin, capital city of the Third Reich, by Albert Speer’s planned new super-center “Germania”; in the systematic bombing of German cities’ historical centers by allied forces: conveyed by Ulbricht’s blowing-up of Berlin’s City Palace of the Hohenzollern; sensible in the fact that the remaining historical centers of European cities are maintained mainly as museums to exploit swelling tourist crowds?
-Definitely, the center is lost.
+18. Aren’t we obliged, though, to become aware of the highly symbolic meaning contained in the systematic destructions of Berlin, capital city of the Third Reich, by Albert Speer’s planned new super-centre “Germania”; in the systematic bombing of German cities’ historical centres by allied forces: conveyed by Ulbricht’s blowing-up of Berlin’s City Palace of the Hohenzollern; sensible in the fact that the remaining historical centres of European cities are maintained mainly as museums to exploit swelling tourist crowds?
+Definitely, the centre is lost.

 20. Berlin has kept its exceptional feature, city of many particular roles: melting pot and multicultural Prussian capital, Kaiser-city and “Red Berlin”, biggest German workers’ and industrial city, city under the Four Power Status and “front city”, divided city of the Wall and showcase of the West, capital of the GDR and of the student movement etc; And, again, the capital city of Germany, contested and even sabotaged by large groups of the Bonn Federal Administration.